 A new study¹ on the effects of E-waste on human health reveals serious negative outcomes for those dismantling and handling components of discarded electronics.
 The study, published by the Royal Institute of Technology in Stockholm, Sweden, details that workers, some as young as six years of age, are routinely exposed to hazardous materials and inhalation of toxic gases through direct handling of discarded electronics.

-A major obstacle to solving the problem is that manual handling of E-waste is a vital income source in parts of the world where E-waste is exported to.
+A major obstacle to solving the problem is that manual handling of e-waste is a vital income source in parts of the world where e-waste is exported to.
 Shakila Umair of the Royal Institute of Technology comments:

-Re-use – an alternative to E-waste?
+Re-use – an alternative to e-waste?

-Worldwide e-waste is a huge, and growing problem.
-In the US alone, over 112 000 laptop and desktop computers are discarded every day!
-That adds up to about 41 million every year, while the estimated amount of yearly E-waste worldwide is between 30-40 million tons.
+E-waste is a huge and growing problem.
+In the US alone, over 112 000 laptop and desktop computers are discarded every day and the estimated amount of yearly e-waste worldwide is between 30-40 million metric tons.
 What many IT-using companies and organizations don’t realize is that there is a strong second hand market for IT equipment.